willkwon-math/willkwon-math.github.io/talks.md

 ## Mathematics(Research talks)
+- Scattering of the Vlasov-Riesz systems in three dimensions, AMS Eastern Sectional Meeting, Apr.
+2025.
 - Local Sobolev, $C^1$, $C^2$, and Schauder estimates for Stokes equations with variable coefficients, GLESPA, Nov.
 2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, PDE and Applied Analysis at POSTECH (online), Sep.
 2024.
 - Scattering of the Vlasov-Riesz systems in three dimensions, PDE seminar at Yonsei University(online), Aug.
 2024.